 Girls Who Code is a non-profit organiastion which aims to close the gender gap in computer science.
-During the Coronavirus pandemic they are making computer science educational acitivities available to download for free.

 The Glasgow Science Centre broadcasts a science lesson every day at 10am - bringing a little bit of science into homes throughout the country.
 The lessons cover various themes and a fun and inspirational to watch.
 You can also watch on various different social media platforms.